-Coolest Army Cake Ideas and Photos
+Coolest Army Cake Ideas and Decorating Techniques

 From ideas I got on this website I came up with this army cake for my son’s sixth birthday.
 I used a 9×13 cake pan and split the 9×13 cake recipe into another a smaller pan for the top.

 Once cooled I cut out a bit in the front and back for some shape, iced it all green adding Oreo cookies for the wheels and lid on top and some brown icing for detail.
 Then I used some spray colour (black and green) to give it a bit of a camouflage look.
 In order to complete the cake, I used a couple of figures from my son’s play set and the finished product was a hit!

 I am so excited to find your website!
 I was inspired by your website for the army cake!
 One thing that was tricky was finding the right color for the tank.
 I want to say that it takes a lot of green and brown coloring to get that perfect “army green”.